-Sydney’s transport system is diverse, clean and reliable.
-With buses, trains, ferries and a new light rail lane, there are plenty of transport options for getting around the city easily and efficiently.
+Without question, one of the best reasons to live in Sydney is its diverse, clean and reliable transport system.
+With trams, buses, trains and ferries, there are plenty of transport options for getting around the city easily and efficiently.

-You can either use your debit/credit card to use the public transport network or purchase an Opal transport card.
-Regardless of which option you choose, you need to tap on and tap off your card, as the fares are calculated based on the distance you travel.
-If you don’t do this, you may be charged at a higher rate.
+You can ride Sydney public transport using an Opal card, a contactless payment card or device (i.e. credit or debit card), or a single-use ticket.
+If you are using an Opal card, debit card or credit card, remember to tap on and off as fares are calculated based on the distance travelled.
+If you don’t do this, you may be charged a higher rate.

-If you want to use Opal, you’ll need to load money onto your Opal card at a station or an authorised store such as 7-Eleven.
+If you want to use Opal, you’ll need to purchase a card and load money onto it at a station or an authorised store such as 7-Eleven.
 Visit this website for information on where to buy and top up an Opal card.

 To get real-time travel information for buses, trains, light rail and ferries in Sydney, download the TripView app.
 Available from the App Store, Google Play and Windows Phone Store, it makes planning your travel around the city a lot easier.
 With information on delays, vehicle locations and service interruptions, it will help you select the best available option for your journey.

 See the Transport NSW website for more information.